 Exchange opportunities exist for agriculture students to study abroad in countries such as Sweden, Mexico, France, the U.S., China and India.

-Students graduating from the Plant Biotechnology program find employment opportunities with seed companies, research organizations producing new varieties, federal and provincial departments of agriculture involved in regulation, extension or crop development.
+Note: students graduating from the Plant Biotechnology program find employment opportunities with seed companies, research organizations producing new varieties, federal and provincial departments of agriculture involved in regulation, extension or crop development.
 Many of these roles in private industry can lead to corporate leadership positions.

 What is unique about this program at the U of M?